-The four of us went to a Hot Pot restaurant, where I was reminded what kept me in China for so long.
-We laughed out loud through the all-you-can-eat dinner and chatted like old friends, comparing our cultures and analyzing the tofu, making plans to tour the city and to meet again for future Chinese food adventures.
+The four of us went to a Hot Pot restaurant, where I was soon reminded what kept me in China for so long.
+Through the all-you-can-eat dinner we laughed out loud and chatted like old friends, comparing our cultures and analyzing the tofu, making plans to tour the city and to meet again for future Chinese food adventures.

 Sitting around a boiling pot of vegetables and meat, they reminded me of the charm and quirkiness of my old students and friends in China and the delightful chemistry that comes when two cultures combine.
 I suddenly remembered so many of the priceless moments we shared—their honest, frank questions, their excitement and curiosity, their sense of humor and humility.